Disbled Woman Killed When Her Wheelchair Became Stuck On Railroad Track In Path Of Speeding Train

 A disabled woman died when her wheelchair became stuck on a railroad crossing and she was struck by an oncoming train, prompting local officials to investigate the safety of the crossing.

-The incident took place in North Carolina this week, when 40-year-old Kristy L. Pilkington was crossing a train track on her motorized wheelchair.
-As the Daily Mail reported, the woman’s wheelchair either ran out of batteries or the wheels somehow became struck on the track while she was trying to cross in the early morning hours on Friday.
+The incident took place in North Carolina this week when 40-year-old Kristy L. Pilkington was crossing a train track on her motorized wheelchair.
+As the Daily Mail reported, the woman’s wheelchair either ran out of batteries or the wheels somehow became stuck on the track while she was trying to cross in the early morning hours on Friday.
 She was struck by an oncoming CSX freight train, which sent her close to 100 feet in the air.
 Her body was found on a nearby road, and the woman was declared dead.

 “After gathering statements from the train conductor and engineer, we were able to conclude that the victim attempted to cross the railroad tracks at the crossing located on First Street at Railroad Street and Corbett Avenue,” Kenly police Detective.
 R. Biggs wrote in the release.
 “The victim was unable to travel across completely due to the wheels on the chair becoming lodged in the tracks or battery failure.”